dottjt/LearningSchedule/README.md

 # Updates

+**23-05-17**: I wrote so much code today and implemented so many features.
+Git says I made 1800 insertions, which is double what I usually do each day.
+Didn't really fall into any pitfalls or traps, just coded and everything worked.
+Created a heap of actions for things like changing passwords, deleting user, fixed up add Schedule so it's working well - as well as small things, that make a big difference, like the edit button turning into save and back again.
+The profile page looks lovely.
+Tomorrow I need to focus on functionality and ensuring that these things work, particularly on the server.

+**22-05-17**: I focused mainly on getting the new addSchedule pop up working today, as well as the best way to do it from a UX perspective.
+I also started implementing the profile drop down, as well as the profile/settings page.
+Foxy stuff.

 **21-05-17**: So I thought I'd be a responsibile adult and begin planning things for when I believe the application will be production ready.
 And quite frankly, the list of things I need to do absolutely terrifies me, however I also need to focus on how far I've actually come with this thing, and remind myself that a late-2017 release is what I should be aimming for, and is totally realistic.
 Here is what I've come up with: